History of Texas (1845–1860): Mexican–American War

 When Texas was annexed, Mexico broke diplomatic relations with the United States.
 The annexation bill did not specifically define the boundaries of Texas.
 The former republic claimed the Rio Grande as its southern border, while Mexican authorities had always considered the Nueces River, situated further north, to be the boundary of Mexican Texas.
 The United States sent John Slidell to negotiate with the Mexican government, offering $25 million ($ today) to set the Texas border at the Rio Grande and to purchase Mexico's provinces of Alta California and Santa Fe de Nuevo México.
 Popular sentiment in Mexico was against any sale, and the army deposed President José Joaquín de Herrera when he appeared inclined to negotiate with Slidell.

 The United States positioned troops along the Rio Grande.
 On April 25, 1846, in an event known as the Thornton Affair, a large contingent of Mexican cavalry attacked an American patrol in the area between the Rio Grande and the Nueces, killing 16 Americans.
 On May 3, Mexican troops initiated the siege of Fort Texas, bombarding a makeshift American fort along the Rio Grande.
 On May 8, Zachary Taylor led 2,500 U.S. troops to relieve the fort.
 He was intercepted by Mexican troops, leading to the Battle of Palo Alto.
 Mexican troops retreated a short distance to regroup, and the following day the two sides fought fiercely in the Battle of Resaca de la Palma.
 The U.S. cavalry captured the Mexican artillery, and the Mexican soldiers retreated.

 The United States officially declared war against Mexico on May 13.
 Mexico declared war against the U.S. on July 7.
 Throughout the official hostilities, the United States maintained two fronts—one in the Mexican interior south of the Rio Grande, and one in California.
 There was no further fighting in Texas.
+Texas Rangers were also used as scouts and guerilla fighters.
+Some Rangers were also noted to have committed numerous criminal acts, such as theft, vandalism, and civilian massacres.
+The Rangers were also noted to be part of the attacking force on taking Independence Hill.

 The war ended on February 2, 1848, with the signing of the Treaty of Guadalupe Hidalgo.
 Mexico ceded claims to Texas, and the border was set at the Rio Grande.